seanfisk/python-project-template/README.rst

 #.
 Replace this ``README`` with your own text.

-#. *(Optional, but good practice)* Create a new virtual environment for your project:
+#. *(Optional, but good practice)* Create a new virtual environment for your projects:

    With pyenv_ and pyenv-virtualenv_::